Start building an ancestral legacy today with these 5 practices.

 If you are not in touch with your family, you can start the chain right where you are.
 If you have a passion for something, share it with any child you love.

-You can also build legacy in your community.
+You can also build a legacy in your community.
 Is there a historical society or historic monuments in your city?
 Volunteer your time there.
 Learn about the place you live and its history so you can teach the next generation to appreciate the place they come from.

 Your Interests Have Meaning

 There is no denying my love for food and cooking.
 It defines me more than any other activity.
-I have my mom and maternal grandmother, but also my dad to thank for teaching me how to cook, and they shared their passion for it with me.
+I have my mom and maternal grandmother, and my dad to thank for teaching me how to cook, and they shared their passion for it with me.
 I learned to cook from a young age, and by the time I was 12 years old, I was skillfully cooking full meals for the sheer joy of it.

 I recently found out that there was a tradition of foraging in my birth family on my birth mother’s side of the family.
 Interestingly enough, some similar plants were of focus as the ones I like working with – berries, plantain leaf, and dandelion.